wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 1.8.10 : 30/06/2010 =
+- Fixed a bug in the Oauth request URLs
+- Fixed a warning about arrays to do with thumbnail handling
+- Fixed a HTML bug which broke Fluency Admin
+- Added an extra diagnostic message for posts within the "Dont republish window"

 = Version 1.8.9 : 29/06/2010 =
 - Trying to fix a serious SVN screwup which has broken lots of things.